leokoo/learning-php-n-laravel/Object Oriented Bootcamp/Coding Notes/classes.md

 	http://php.net/manual/en/language.oop5.typehinting.php

 - A class is like a blueprint.
+- For example, if we're building a task app, we should have a task class

+# Variables vs Properties
+- A variable inside a class is called a property
 - Each instance of a class can consist of different properties
 - Isolate reusable code within a class method or a function

+## To access and set the value of a property

+Within a class, we use
+	$this->property = value;
+Outside of the class, we use
+	$instantiated_class->property = value;
+	e.g.
+	`
+		$task = New Task;
+		$task->property = value;
+	`

+## Accessing Property within class

+Non Static
+	$this->property
+Static
+	self::$property

 # Class' Methods